devnall/notes/BonMots.md

 * cathexis - the investment of emotional significance in an activity, object, or idea
 * parageusia - an abnormal or hallucinatory sense of taste
 * hibernaculum - a protective case or covering, especially for winter, as of an animal or a plant bud.
-* clinomania - a obsessive or abnormal desire to stay in bed
-* ochlophobia - an abnormal fear of crowds
 * misology - distrust or hatred of reason or reasoning
 * williwaw - a violent squall that blows in near-polar latitudes
-* ailurophilia - a liking for cats, as by cat fanciers
 * aubade - Music.
 A peice sung or played outdoors at dawn, usually as a compliment to someone.
 * deipnosophist - a person who is an adept conversationalist at table.
 * ambivert - one whose personality type is intermediate between extrovert and introvert